-We are planning our next Smokey Point Rest Area outreach fundraiser September 8-11 both at the I-5 Southbound Rest Area.
+Many thanks to everyone who helped minister to travelers at the Smokey Point rest area in September.
+We received over $540 to help support the ministry.
 This provides a wonderful opportunity not only to share the love of Jesus with people who stop and grab a cup of coffee but also an opportunity to share about the work God is doing through Harvest Vision ministries.
 Many are touched and encouraged by our presence there.
 We are in need of lots of cookies and treats so if you like to bake we would greatly appreciate some donations.
 We also need volunteers to work all of the shifts.
-The days are Friday through Monday and the shifts are: 6am-noon, noon-6pm, 6pm-midnight, midnight-6am.
-We must have 2-3 volunteers working at one time.
-If you are interested in donating cookies or helping with a shift or two please contact Linda (360.421.8812).
+Our next rest area outreach will be Nov 3-6.
+If you are interested in donating cookies or helping with a shift, please contact Linda (360.421.8812).

 We are also looking forward to our last garage sale of the year that will be at the Harvest Home Sept 29-30 and to the 2nd shopping fair fundraiser with consultants representing many different cosmetics and health products.
 It will be at Crossroads Covenant/Common Ground, 905 Pease Rd. in Burlington on Saturday, September 30 from 10am-4pm.

 Don’t forget that we have our Harvest Home fellowship Tuesday-Friday 10am-4pm.
 Make sure to come by and have a cup of coffee and hang out!
 If you are interested in volunteering for a day at the Harvest Home we would love to have some helpers available!
 We have a library of movies to watch or you can listen to worship music or fellowship with each other.
 Please contact Linda at 360.421.8812 if you feel lead to commit to one day or one day a week.